eonist/eonist.github.io/_posts/_2017-11-14_interface-builder.md

 ### Vector assets
 - You can use vector graphics but you have to use .pdf since ios has no support for xml or svg.
 You add .pdf assets by draging them into the assets.casette
-- Supposedly you can add an svg to a left bar nav button.
+- Supposedly you can add an pdf to a left bar nav button.
 But scaling it becomes a problem.
 A trick is to embedd the button in a UIView and add that to the left bar nav section.
 But then the button becomes unclickable.
 More research needed.

 ### Advance UI/UX animation:
 very dribbble like UI style: takes a long time to code. and feels fragile.
 He is also an expert in IB and he struggles all the way through.